LogtalkDotOrg/logtalk3/ports/fcube/NOTES.md

 Known issues
 ------------

+This port cannot currently be loaded using JIProlog or XSB as they define a `|` operator that is not found by the standard `current_op/3` predicate.
+It also cannot be loaded using LVM due to a clash with a built-in operator.

-This port exposes parsing bugs related to operators and comments in some backend Prolog systems.
+This port also exposes an apparent parsing bug in Scryer Prolog that prevents loading it.